 Synchronizing directories

-To synchronize a local directory with your Space (uploading new or changed files):
+Synchronize a local directory to your Space (uploading new or modified files):

 rclone sync /path/to/local/directory do-spaces:your-bucket-name